-Identify and reflect on an experience from your ministry formation setting, ideally related to spiritual maturity and/or contextual awareness.
+Identify and reflect on an experience from your ministry formation setting, ideally related to spiritual maturity and/or leadership and administration.
 Write a 450-word reflection paper using fully the five steps of LEARN.
 Upon completion:

 - 1. Submit a copy on Populi by November 25.

-The assignment will be shared and discussed in the final lab. - 2.
-Share a copy with your mentor and discuss it with them prior to November 30.
-Mentors will be asked on the final assessment if you discussed this with them. - The following activities are crucial for successful completion of this assignment: - o Follow the Horizon & MCS Format Guide and - o Consult the lesson on Populi. - Related learning outcome: #4. - Assignment length: 450 words. - Due date: November 25
+- 2. Share a copy with your mentor and discuss it with them prior to November 30.
+Mentors will be asked on the final assessment if you discussed this with them.

+- The following activities are crucial for successful completion of this assignment:

+- o Follow the Horizon & MCS Format Guide and

+- o Consult the lesson on Populi.

+- Related learning outcome: #4.

+- Assignment length: 450 words.

+- Due date: Nov.
+25